Recognize

 The good news is that you can create wellness programs that help employees stay mentally and physically healthy.
 Some good examples of these programs include:

-Incentivize healthy behaviors by empowering employees to get the help and support they need.
 By recognizing your people with cash that can be spent on wellness costs, fitness apparel, or mental health support, employees will be able to combat stress and burnout much more effectively.

 Remote Employee Recognition Programs